Connect with others who understand.

 Overview

-In addition, Keytruda Qlex is approved for adults with high-risk, non-muscle invasive bladder cancer (NMIBC) that is Bacillus Calmette-Guérin (BCG)-unresponsive, with carcinoma in situ (CIS) with or without papillary tumors, who are ineligible for or have chosen not to undergo cystectomy (surgical removal of the bladder).
+Keytruda Qlex is also approved for treating high-risk, non-muscle invasive bladder cancer (NMIBC) that is Bacillus Calmette-Guérin (BCG)-unresponsive in people who cannot or choose not to undergo cystectomy (bladder removal surgery).

 Keytruda Qlex is also known by its drug name, pembrolizumab and berahyaluronidase alfa-pmph.

 Keytruda Qlex is a type of immunotherapy.
-It works by blocking the PD-1 protein on immune cells, which helps the immune system recognize and attack bladder cancer cells.
-Berahyaluronidase alfa helps the medication absorb more efficiently when injected under the skin.
+It works by blocking PD-1, a protein on immune cells that helps cancer avoid detection.
+Blocking PD-1 allows the immune system to attack cancer cells.
+Berahyaluronidase alfa helps the drug absorb more efficiently under the skin.
+When combined with enfortumab vedotin, which delivers chemotherapy directly to tumor cells, the two treatments work together to shrink or eliminate cancer before and after surgery.

 How do I take it?